menu

 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 33.2% of the residential real estate vacant, the Highland Park City Center neighborhood claims the distinction of having a higher vacancy rate than 96.2% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Highland Park City Center neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Highland Park City Center neighborhood buck this trend.
 21.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.5% of U.S. neighborhoods.

 Did you know that the Highland Park City Center neighborhood has more Jamaican and Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 11.6% of this neighborhood's residents have Jamaican ancestry and 2.1% have Native American ancestry.